 The College of Anaesthesiologists of Ireland ('CAI') is mandated as a national training body under the auspices of the Medical Council of Ireland ('Medical Council') to inspect and accredit all sites involved in the training of its specialist anaesthesiologist trainees.
 This is done on a five yearly basis.
 Specialist Anaesthesiology Training for the awarding of a Certificate of Satisfactory Completion of Specialist Training ('CSCST') from the CAI, may only be undertaken in training sites which are accredited for training by the CAI.
 The main aim of the accreditation process is to ensure high quality training for CAI trainees.
-The Guidelines for Hospital Accreditation are available in Appendix 4: Hospital Accreditation, along with a table of accredited units for each hospital.
+The Guidelines for Hospital Accreditation, along with a table of accredited units for each hospital.